Ingemar Stenmark: Early life

-Competitive record
+Skiing career

 Stenmark made his World Cup debut in December 1973 at age 17.
 At the time of his retirement, he had won more international races than any other alpine skier to date: he took 86 World Cup wins (46 giant slaloms and 40 slaloms).
 He has since been passed by Mikaela Shiffrin.
 Stenmark won only in the two technical disciplines: slalom and giant slalom (the other events are downhill, super-G, first run in December 1982, and combined).
 He prioritized these disciplines over the high-speed downhill events, preferring to master the intricacies of skiing technique.
 His trainer, Hermann Nogler, once observed, "I watched him.
 He was always trying to find a better way, a smoother way, a faster way through the gates."
 He rarely competed in the other disciplines, as he was not comfortable with speeds in excess of 120 km/h.
 He won first place overall in the 1976 World Cup, becoming the first Scandinavian to do so, his first of three straight World Cup titles (1976–78).
 Stenmark still holds the record for the biggest win margin in a World Cup alpine race: 4.06 seconds ahead of 2nd placed Bojan Križaj in Jasna on 4 February 1979.
 Stenmark was known as a quiet champion, with short, but polite, responses to media questions.

 For his three straight World Cup titles (1976–78), Stenmark earned the Holmenkollen medal in 1979 (shared with Erik Håker and Raisa Smetanina).
 Stenmark also earned the Svenska Dagbladet Gold Medal twice (1975, 1978).
 His 1978 medal was shared with tennis player Björn Borg, making them the only two men to ever win the honor twice (female alpine skier Anja Pärson received the medal in 2006 and 2007).
 Additionally, Stenmark stands alone as the only male skier to win eight World Cup titles in a single discipline – both in slalom and giant slalom.
+After 1978, Stenmark didn't win any more overall World Cup titles (finishing second five times) mainly due to a regulatory change introduced to encourage versatility, and allegedly to contain his excessive power in the technical disciplines.